squidieee/literature_notes/bimanualCoordination-notes.md

 Some experiments have been conducted to support these principles as evidence, as well as some observations of activities like writing and golfing.

+## Effects of task characteristics on unimanual and bimanual movement times

+Srinivasan 2013

+This paper provides preliminary study to model bimanual Fitts Law in real world.
+They used a bimanual object transfer task to investigate how the size and tolerance of transferred object can influence task performance.
+In the task, subjects grab two objects with left and right hand and move them to two target locations.
+The operation is symmetric and independent for each hand.
+They measured each hand's MT in unimanual and bimanual conditions and compared them to see how bimanual operation can affect ID and MT.

+They found:

+- Bimanual tasks always started simultaneously, and the primary hand completed its motion with the same duration that would be expected for a unimanual task under the same conditions.
+The secondary hand movement duration, however, was dependent both on its own task, as well as the primary hand’s task demand.
+(Primary hand = hand first completed the task, not necessary to be dominant hand)

+- The subjects almost always chose the left, slower hand as the primary hand when the tasks were symmetric.
+When tasks were asymmetric, the left hand was still chosen more often as the primary hand than the right.

+Their study indicates:

+- Modelling bimanual pointing requires detailed understanding of the *vision requirement* of the task, eg the distance between targets.

+- *Hand synchronization is lost whenever one of the tasks is too difficult for the two tasks to be accomplished simultaneously*.
+If the two targets are high-precision targets, the task completions are sequenced, with the slower (non-preferred hand) generally finishing first, and the total task time extended as a result.
+This effect scales with the distance separating the two targets.

+The study provides good real-world observations for developing bimanual interaction techniques as well as bimanual tasks.

+## Bimanual and Unimanual Convergent Goal-Directed Movement Times

+Hoffmann 2015

+This paper compares the performance of unimanual and bimanual movement time using Fitts Law.
+They aimed at providing convergent bimanual data that can help to model bimanual pointing.

+They used three tasks, each has four conditions.
+The four conditions are:

+- (one-hand movement with probe in preferred hand)
+- (one-hand movement with probe in non-preferred hand)
+- (two-hand movement with probe in preferred hand)
+- (two-hand movement with probe in non-preferred hand)

+Three tasks are:
+- Bimanual Fitts Law Task: notice this is not a symmetric task as one hand holds the context with the other hand pointing to the target.
+- Peg-in-hole: similar to fitts law task, but it requires the probe inserted into the hole.
+- Low ID tasks: same as previous two, but with low ID.

+They found:
+- The effects of using one or two hands for movements are generally not large.
+- In Fitts’ task and peg-in-hole,, 2-hand movements were faster than 1 hand only at higher IDs.

+This paper also has interesting discussion on the divergent vs convergent bimanual movements.
+It is believed that the divergent bimanual movement caused divergent attention assigned to each hand so Fitts' Law does not model it well.
+For convergent movement, it fits better with Fitts' Law but still some there is still some divergency from model.
+It may be due to that tremor effect is amplified in single-hand condition.

 # Multi-degree Input Coordination Measurement